I am a student, can I apply?

 The proposal can be written in English or Dutch.

 I have questions about the program, where can I send them to?

 You can send your questions to [email protected]

 Is it possible to apply for multiple urban challenges?

 Yes you can apply to multiple challenges, but you can only win with one entry.

 We are not currently a startup (as in: registered in the chamber of commerce), will we still be considered for the programme?
 Or do you only consider startups that already have a prototype/beta version?

 No, you can also be a very early startup without any prototype.
 However, during the jury selection, we do take into account your team’s capabilities to build your solution for the Municipality and your current experiences.

 What does the application entail?

-The application format and list of questions can be found in Appendix 3.
-Tender Guidelines will be posted April 10th 2018.
+The application format and list of questions can be found in Appendix 3 of the Tender Guidelines.

 Is it possible to apply with an initiative that has received support already?